 - Direct the appropriate amounts of promotional attention and money to the most potentially profitable segments of his market

 - Work out an appropriate margin for a product line.
-One that truly parallels the demands of the market instead of one that bulks in some areas and ignores or scants other potentially quite profitable segments
+Identify gross margin percentages that truly parallels the demands of the market.
+Rather, than cost plus margin pricing that bulks in some areas and ignores other potentially quite profitable segments

 - Identify the first signs of a major trend in a swiftly changing market.
 Give the business room to prepare or take advantage of it

 - Determine the advertising campaign that will be most effective for a particular pricing strategy or campaign.
 Quantify and monitor the market responsive to each by product, group, and segment

 - Develop targeted promos and loyalty programs for different segments and customer groups

 Determine the proportion of the budget that should be allocated to each campaign

 - Identify trends to anticipate financial impact, risk, and competitive tension

 - Correct the timing of advertising and promotional efforts.
 Ensure that they are massed in the weeks, months, and seasons.
 Especially when resistance to price increase is low and responsiveness is at maximum

 - Understand otherwise seemingly meaningless psychographic information about consumers.
 Develop new scoring and rating systems.
 Use these system to measure consumer value drivers by group and segment and inform segmentation and strategy